 Ultimately, enduring change will only happen when those who benefit most from the privileges of our current structures are prepared to acknowledge and then relinquish them

-Michael Etienne, a member of the Black Barristers’ Network, said that there needs to be more black lawyers in the profession because “it is critically unrepresentative of the population it is supposed to serve”.
-However, he cautioned against the suggestion that “it is the first job of black people” to fight racism.
-“Ultimately, enduring change will only happen when those who benefit most from the privileges of our current structures are prepared to acknowledge and then relinquish them,” he added.
+Michael Etienne, a barrister and member of the steering committee of the Black Barristers’ Network, said that there needs to be more black lawyers in the profession because “it is critically unrepresentative of the population it is supposed to serve”.
+Commenting on the premise of EachOther’s questions, he cautioned against the suggestion that “it is the first job of black people” to fight racism.
+“In reality, we, like many of those in marginalised communities, fight the discrimination we face because too often our lives depend on it,” he said.
+“Ultimately, enduring change will only happen when those who benefit most from the privileges of our current structures are prepared to acknowledge and then relinquish them.”